Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory

 \subsection{Representation similarity analysis}

 Given a matrix $M$, a representation dissimilarity matrix (RDM) $D$ can be obtained as

 with $r(M_i, M_j)$ being a similarity measure between the rows $i$ and $j$ of the $M$ matrix.
-Following Tuckute et al., we used the Pearson correlation coefficient as a similarity measure, and obtained dissimilarity matrices $D^a_l$ for the audio model responses $M^a_l$ at each layer $l$, and dissimilarity matrices $D^b_s$ for the voxel responses $M^b_s$ of each subject $s$.
+We used the Pearson correlation coefficient as a similarity measure, and obtained dissimilarity matrices $D^a_l$ for the audio model responses $M^a_l$ at each layer $l$, and dissimilarity matrices $D^b_s$ for the voxel responses $M^b_s$ of each subject $s$.
 The matrices $D^a_l$ and $D^b_s$ have the same shape $N \times N$ with $N$ being the number of audio stimuli.
-This consistency in the shape allows to compare dissimilarity matrices coming from representations of different shapes.
-For comparing the RDMs, the upper triangular matrix elements are extracted and flattened, and Spearman correlation is measured between the resulting vectors yielding a single scalar metric.
+This consistency in the shape and correspondance of each coefficient to the same pair of stimuli enables the comparison of RDMs coming from representations of different shapes.
+The upper triangular matrix elements of the RDM are extracted and flattened, and Spearman correlation is measured between the resulting vectors, yielding a single scalar metric.